3lvia/designsystem/packages/components/README.md

 2. **Document**: the changes in the `CHANGELOG.md` file for that component.
 3. **Review**: Review the
-   [review process doc](https://elvia.atlassian.net/wiki/spaces/TEAMATOM/pages/10427498683/Review+prosess) to make sure all points have been adressed.
+   [review process doc](https://elvia.atlassian.net/wiki/spaces/TEAMATOM/pages/10427498683/Review+prosess) to make sure all points have been addressed.
 4. **Commit & push**: to your branch.
 Husky should run scripts before you are able to commit or push to ensure everything is built and all tests are running.
 If you are doing just documentation updates skip these scripts with `--no-verify`.